Zeruko/AphexTwinfo/README.md

 This site was made to add to my portfolio and get used to using SASS.

-Got more jQuery practise in here.
+Got more jQuery practice in here.

 The page AphexTwinfoBio is a recreation of this page: https://warp.net/artists/aphex-twin/